KiFoundation/ki-tools/CONTRIBUTING.md

       to begin work
    4. Follow standard Github best practices: fork the repo, branch from the HEAD of `main`, make some commits, and submit a PR to `main`
-      - For core developers working within the Gaia repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`
    5. Be sure to submit the PR in `Draft` mode.
 Submit your PR early, even if it's incomplete as this indicates to the community you're working on something and allows them to provide comments early in the development process